Michaels is practically giving lighted holiday wreaths and garlands away

 40% OFF

 These LED crafting lights consist of pine cones and glittery red berries and can be paired with garlands and other décor accents in your home.
 It has a 6-foot lighted length and a 7-foot total length and has exquisite red and brown details with 50 warm white lights on a brown wire.
-Plus, a built-in timer lets it run on a cycle of six hours on and 18 hours off for improved energy efficiency.
+Plus, it has a built-in timer that allows it to run on a cycle of six hours on and 18 hours off for improved energy efficiency.

 6-foot Pomegranate and Mixed-Pine Garland by Ashland